aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 * Recursion will never be `O(1)` space complexity because a stack is involved, unless there is tail call optimization (TCO).

 ## Backtracking
+* If we need to try all combinations(or permutations) of the input, we can either use `recursive backtracking` or `iterative BFS`.
 ### Steps to solve a backtracking problem (2D board)
 * Calculate height and width of the 2D matrix.
 * Define a helper function which takes row, column and current parameter e.g., `currIndex`